 Let’s talk credit scores!

 We recently debunked some myths around whether a credit check is bad for your score and we discussed the benefits of a good credit score for loan approval.
-We discovered that checking your score will not lower it and we realized how important your score is for loan approval.
-So let’s discover what your credit score says about you and your spending habits.
+So how do we know if we have a good credit score in Canada?.
+Let’s discover what your credit score says about you and your spending habits.

 What is a credit score?